How Yoga Improves Your Mental Health in 4 Surprising Ways

 Exercise helps your body process stress hormones like adrenaline and cortisol while also stimulating the production of feel-good endorphins.
 That means that after exercise, your body’s chemical makeup is more inclined toward contentment and calmness than it was before.
 You may have experienced this feeling yourself after a run or a vigorous yoga class.

 Yoga’s focus on breathing gives you more tools that help regulate the body’s response to stress.
 One of the symptoms of stress is fast breathing, which is part of the fight-or-flight response that heightens the body’s instincts to confront danger or run away.
-Most of the stressors we encounter in modern life don’t actually require a physical response so it’s useful to be able to send the body signals that it’s ok to relax.
+Most of the stressors we encounter in modern life don’t actually require a physical response, however, so it’s useful to be able to send the body signals that it’s ok to relax.
 Yoga teaches us to be aware of changes in our breath and to control the breath for specific purposes.
 Deliberately slowing the breath lets the body know that it’s safe.

 It’s Come to Our Attention

 Yoga also helps manage stress by giving your brain a break from its constant activity.
-Most of our anxiety is generated by worrying about what could go wrong in the future or fixating on what has gone wrong in the past.
+Much of our anxiety is generated by worrying about what could go wrong in the future or fixating on what has gone wrong in the past.
 Yoga anchors you in the present moment by encouraging you to focus your attention on your current physical sensations and your breath.
 This effectively turns asana into a moving meditation.

 There are always new sensations to be noticed and ways to continue to challenge yourself, so yoga doesn’t become boring.
 It continues to require all your attention.
 Even years into your practice, the habit of focusing on your breath and body during yoga remains a reliable way to take time off from your monkey mind.